 - Maps: https://www.topomap.co.nz/

 You’ll need to think about the hazards on your trip, especially if planning a hard tramp.
 Check out our safety code of practice and risk register.
 Also make sure you check the weather right up to when you go – Metservice & Metvuw.

 If you have any concerns or are unsure, talk to the safety or trips officer (firstname.lastname@example.org, email@example.com).
 We can help give you advice for planning your trip, and potentially arrange for an experienced club member to go on your trip.

 2. Advertise your trip

-To advertise your trip you can make a trip on myCUTC.
+To advertise your trip you can chuck a post up on our FB page CUTC – All Things Trips.
 Also get in touch with the publicity officer (firstname.lastname@example.org) who can advertise the trip on social media for you.
 When advertising your trip you’ll need to describe: